-Freedom of the Press Foundation (FPF), a San Francisco and New York-based nonprofit organization dedicated to protecting and defending adversarial journalism, is looking for a full-time Associate Site Reliability Engineer to help us maintain our public-facing websites and internal systems and services.
+Freedom of the Press Foundation (FPF), a San Francisco and New York-based nonprofit organization dedicated to protecting and defending public interest journalism, is looking for a full-time Associate Site Reliability Engineer to help us maintain our public-facing websites and internal systems and services.

-In this role, you will empower the whole FPF team by participating in the development of a robust continuous deployment pipeline, by performing routine maintenance tasks, and by automating operations work, e.g., through the use of cluster and configuration management tools.
+In this role, you will empower the whole FPF team by participating in the development of a robust continuous deployment pipeline, by performing routine maintenance tasks, and by automating operations work, e.g., by using cluster and configuration management tools.

 Skills and Experience

-Comfortable with shell and programming languages commonly used in an SRE context (e.g., Python, Go, Bash, Ruby)
+Comfortable automating tasks and reviewing code in at least one shell or programming language commonly used in an SRE context (e.g., Python, Go, Bash, Ruby)

 Strong interest in honing skills required to empower a distributed software development and operations team through automation and systems maintenance